-Composition of the MMAC is designed to ensure that a diverse set of opinions and voices are heard.
+Composition of the MMAC is designed to ensure a diverse set of opinions and voices are heard.
 MMAC members should have experience with Medicaid:

-- · as a member beneficiary, - through representation of or direct service provision to Medicaid beneficiaries, or - by being familiar with the health and social needs of Medicaid beneficiaries and with the resources available and required for their care. - 1.
-Number of Members and Representation
+- as a member beneficiary, - through representation of or direct service provision to Medicaid beneficiaries, or - by being familiar with the health and social needs of Medicaid beneficiaries and with the resources available and required for their care. - 1.
+Number of Members and Representation determined by the North Dakota Medicaid Executive Director.
+Medicaid beneficiaries include individuals who are currently receiving or have received Medicaid benefits within the last three years and individuals with direct experience supporting Medicaid beneficiaries (family members or caregivers of those enrolled in Medicaid).

-There shall be up to 25 members on the MMAC., with nNo less than 5 members who are must be current or former Medicaid beneficiaries who are also members of the
+There shall be up to 25 members on the MMAC.
+No less than 5 members must be current or former Medicaid beneficiaries who are also members of the Medicaid Member Engagement Committee (MMEC).
+Composition of the MMAC will be